Kegon Waterfall (Kegon-no-taki [華厳の滝])

 The Kegon Waterfall

-Such structures showcased some well preserved wooden temples and treasures that have earned it UNESCO World Heritage status.
+Such structures showcased some well preserved wooden temples (many blinged out with gold plating or trims) and treasures that have earned it UNESCO World Heritage status.

-However, just out of town (reachable by the pretty convenient buses accepting the relatively reasonably-priced All Nikko Pass), we were able to diversify our experiences with a visit into the neighboring mountains near the Chuzenjiko (Lake Chuzenji).
+However, just out of town (reachable by the pretty convenient buses accepting the relatively reasonably-priced All Nikko Pass), we were able to diversify our experiences with a visit towards the Chuzenjiko (Lake Chuzenji) and beyond.

 Kegon_006_05242009 - The Kegon Waterfall as seen from the free viewing deck (before taking the elevator down to the lower decks)